Lauda (airline): Takeover by Ryanair

 In March 2019, the airline changed its brand name from Laudamotion to just Lauda.

 In December 2019, Lauda announced the opening of its fifth base, at Zadar Airport in Croatia shifting over further capacity from parent Ryanair.
 However, the Zadar base was scrapped amidst the Coronavirus pandemic with a possible start delayed to 2021.

 In May 2020, Lauda announced the planned closure of its largest base at Vienna International Airport on 29 May 2020.
 The planned closure was a source of conflict between Lauda and Ryanair, the labour union and the Austrian government.
 In June 2020, Ryanair decided that Lauda flights would be operated under its own FR code, downgrading Lauda from an airline to an inhouse wetlease operator.
 This includes the Vienna base which now will remain open in that function with the exception of flights to Tel Aviv which remains under the Lauda brand due to traffic rights.

 At the same time, Ryanair cancelled all remaining Airbus A320 family orders for Lauda.

 In July 2020, Lauda announced they would shut down their base at Stuttgart Airport by October 2020.
 Prior to this announcement, the base staff rejected a new labour agreement.
 In late July 2020, it was announced that Laudamotion GmbH would cease operations at the end of 2020, with the fleet being transferred to Malta-based Lauda Europe.
 The impact on operations is expected to be minimal.
 The new company will be the second Ryanair group entity to be based in Malta, alongside Malta Air.

 In August 2020, Ryanair announced the closure of its base in Düsseldorf as well - which has been operated on a wetlease basis by Lauda - by 24 October 2020, leaving Lauda without bases in Germany.

-As of 31 October 2020, Lauda ceased all operations with its assets being handed over to Lauda Europe.
+As of 31 October 2020, Lauda ceased all operations with its assets being handed over to Lauda Europe, a concern located in Malta.